MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-policy.md

 Windows LAPS allows for the management of a single local administrator account per device.
 Intune policy can specify which local admin account it applies to by use of the policy setting **Administrator Account Name**.
 If the account name specified in the policy isn’t present on the device, no account is managed.
 However, when **Administrator Account Name** is left blank, the policy defaults to the devices built-in local admin account that is identified by its well-known relative identifier (RID).

 > [!NOTE]
-> Please ensure the [prerequisites](https://learn.microsoft.com/en-us/mem/intune/protect/windows-laps-overview#prerequisites) for Intune to support Windows LAPS in your tenant are met before creating policies.
+> Ensure the [prerequisites](../protect/windows-laps-overview.md#prerequisites) for Intune to support Windows LAPS in your tenant are met before creating policies.

 > Intune’s LAPS policies do not create new accounts or passwords.
 Instead, they manage an account that’s already on the device.